Austin Therapist Offering Trauma Counseling & EMDR Therapy for Codependency & New Moms

 Are you always putting others first?

-Let me guess: You are sensitive and kind and you love taking care of others, but you’re exhausted and overwhelmed and you HATE saying no.
+Let me guess: You are sensitive and kind and you love taking care of others.
+But you’re exhausted and overwhelmed.
+And you HATE saying no.

+Each day, you promise yourself that you’ll set better limits.
 And yet, no matter how many items you cross off your to-do list, it just seems to get longer.
 And longer.
 And l o n g e r.

 I know firsthand how hard life can be when No feels like a four-letter word.
+It doesn’t have to be that way.

-How do I know that?
 I’ve lived under the regime of the oppressive to-do list, too.
 And I’ve done enough of my own therapy to see just how powerful that healing can be.

+You can actually do so much more when you can set and maintain firm limits.
 And let’s not forget: you are so much more than what you do.
 Did anyone ever tell you that growing up?

 Put down the to-do list and let’s talk.

-Austin therapist for the overworked and underappreciated
+Athens therapist for the overworked and underappreciated

-My therapy practice is conveniently located in south Austin in a cozy office.
+I offer convenient telehealth sessions for Georgia and Texas residents.
 You can schedule your free, half hour consultation here.
 Or, you can take a peek at these testimonials or learn a bit more about talk therapy and EMDR therapy before deciding to get started.

 Yes, you can use your HSA account to pay for your therapy, and I’m an out-of-network provider for insurance companies.
 Get more answers to common questions about fees, insurance, and scheduling here.